Cameron Ripley | | Strategy | 0 comments

 1) Your Biggest Marketing Challenge: “Engagement!
 Getting more comments in order to expand the reach of our posts.
 Also, I would like to use the Facebook Ad features better.” – Kelli, Big Brothers Big Sisters of Tampa Bay

-Our Solution: We often hear general things like dropping comments, engaging and adding your 2 cents to the conversation.
-Those are all really important, but we want to share a specific tactic that we would recommend in this instance and we call it the Post Ad Method.
-This is where you take an existing post from your Facebook feed that already has some engagement on it—comments and likes, and you turn that post into an ad by using the post ID that’s dedicated to that post.
+We often hear general things like dropping comments, engaging, and adding your 2 cents to the conversation.
+Those are all really important, but we want to share a special tactic that we would recommend in this instance and we call it the Post Ad Method.
+This is where you take an existing post from your Facebook feed that already has some engagement on it – comments and likes, and you turn that post into an ad by using the post ID that’s dedicated to that post.
 This can be really powerful because all of a sudden it’s a sponsored ad in people’s feeds but it’s your actual organic posts, and we can drive thousands of likes, shares, comments which can be really powerful.
 Facebook gives it more visibility because it already has that social engagement and if budget is an issue you can get a lot for your money here and you can just generate a ton of engagement.